necosta/blog-posts/productive-dev/README.md

 # (An effort on) productive development

-|
-A couple of times in my professional career, while working in collaboration with other developers, I've noticed repeated tasks, misuse of tools, and simply not being as efficient as possible in performing a task.
+Often in my professional career, while working in collaboration with other developers, I notice repeated tasks, misuse of tools, and simply not being as-efficient-as-possible in performing a task.

 For example: